-In an effort to provide employees with more convenient means of addressing health needs, we have established an in-house medical clinic in Matang factory.
-A more diet balanced foods are provided to foreign workers who are staying in hostels to ensure the wellbeing of their health.
+To provide employees with more convenient means of addressing health needs, we have established an inhouse medical clinic in Matang factory.

 We comply with current health and safety legislations with objective of ensuring that all reasonable and proper measures are taken to protect the safety and health of employees.
 We have provided all the workers with Personal Protective Equipment (PPE) and trained them on how to use all PPE equipment correctly.
-We also make sure chemical exposure monitoring, noise monitoring, audiometry test, chemical exposure, chemical health risk assessment and other safety inspections were conducted.
+We also make sure chemical exposure monitoring, noise monitoring, audiometry test, chemical exposure, chemical health risk assessment and other safety inspections are conducted.

-Factories and machineries are inspected and certified by DOSH.
+Factories and machineries are inspected and certified by Department of Occupational Safety and Health (DOSH).
 During recent annual workplace inspection, we were accorded a Grade A scoring.
 We also joined Systematic Occupational Health Enhancement Level Programme (SoHELP) conducted by DOSH and achieved Level 4 (High) result.

-We have our own Safety & Health Policy to be followed and practised by all the employees.
-Workers also involved in company safety programmes and trainings such as fire drills, chemical spillage handling, chlorine safety handling, first aider training, and forklift driving training.
+We have our own Safety & Health Policy and Covid-19 SOP to be followed and practised by all the employees.
+Workers also involved in company safety programmes and trainings such as fire drills, chemical spillage handling, chlorine safety handling, first aider training, forklift driving training and fire evacuation training.

-We have established Emergency Response Team (ERT) to help and assist everyone in case of emergency.
+Emergency Response Team (ERT) is ready to help and assist everyone in case of emergency.
 Besides, we also trained chlorine team to handle chlorine leakage at factory if any.
+Fixed and portable chlorine detector have been installed.